 If an agency decides to refuse access to the requested documents, it must provide a statement of reasons (s 27 FoI Act (Vic)).
 The agency is also required to advise the applicant of their review rights, how they may exercise those rights and any time limits that apply.

 In general, an applicant may ask the Freedom of Information Commissioner to review an agency’s decision to deny access to the requested documents (s 49A).
+In general, the timeframe for lodging a review request is 28 days from the day an applicant received notice of the decision (s 49B).
 Any subsequent appeal may be taken to the Victorian Civil and Administrative Tribunal (see Appealing government and administrative decisions).

 Information relating to changes to fees and charges is available from the Victorian freedom of information website (www.foi.vic.gov.au).
 Access charges may not apply to some applicants in certain circumstances.
 There is no charge to request a review of an agency’s access decision by the Freedom of Information Commissioner.

-Note that these fees and charges are current at time of writing (1 July 2015), but are subject to change without notice.
+These fees and charges are correct at time of writing (1 July 2016), but can change without notice.

 Application fee (2 fee units)

-Search and retrieval, per hour or part of an hour (1.5 fee units)
+Search and retrieval, calculated per hour or part of an hour (1.5 fee units)